wp-plugins/wm-jqmath/readme.txt

    *  Insert directly a jqMath expression on your post or page like: $$y={-b±√{b^2-4ac}}/{2a}$$

    *  Insert a jqMath using a shortcode with CSS styles like: [jqmath expr="$$y={-b±√{b^2-4ac}}/{2a}$$" style="color: navy; font-size: 20pt"]

+In order to enable jqMath for your post, you need to add the shortcode [enable_jqmath] at the beginning of your post.

 The jqMath library was written by Dave Barton from Mathscribe.
 You can find further information regarding jqMath by clicking <a href="http://www.mathscribe.com/author/jqmath.html" target="_blank">here</a>